respoke/web-examples/app/modules/group-messaging/README.md

 };
 ```

-When the `client` connection succeeds, the `state` model begins listening to any `message` events raised by the `client` object--incoming messages from other users or from groups of which the current user is a member.
+When the `client` connection succeeds, the `state` model begins listening to any `message` events raised by the `client` object--incoming messages from other users or from groups in which the current user is a participant (more on this later).

 #### Joining the "Everyone" group and populating the buddy list

-Once the user has successfully logged in, the controller updates the user interface and instructs the `state` model to populate the buddy list.
-The `state` model uses the `client` object to join the "Everyone" group, and then retrieves all members from this group to populate the buddy list.
+Once the user has successfully logged in the controller updates the user interface and instructs the `state` model to populate the buddy list.
+The `state` model uses the `client` object to join the "Everyone" group, and then retrieves all members from this group to populate its buddies collection.

 ```javascript
 state.loadBuddies = function () {